Hodgkin lymphoma is a cancer of the lymphatic system.

 Where Hodgkin lymphoma can start

 Hodgkin lymphoma can start anywhere in the lymphatic system.
 It can develop in more than one place in the body at the same time.

 The most common place for it to be noticed is in the lymph nodes in the neck.
 But it can start in any of the lymph nodes in the body.
-For example; in the chest, groin or abdomen, or armpit.
+For example; in the chest, groin, abdomen, or armpit.

-You can also get Hodgkin lymphoma in body organs.
-Around 15 out of 100 (15%) people diagnosed have signs of Hodgkin lymphoma in the liver, bone or lung.
+You can also get Hodgkin lymphoma in body organs, such as in the liver, bone or lung.

-About 3 in 10 people (30%) diagnosed have it in their spleen.
+Some people are diagnosed with Hodgkin lymphoma in their spleen.
 The spleen is a large organ to the left of your stomach.
 It is part of the lymphatic system and it helps to filter old or damaged blood cells and fights infection.

 Hodgkin lymphoma can occur in either the tonsils or a gland in the chest called the thymus, but this is very rare.
 Lymphoma in these sites is usually non-Hodgkin lymphoma.

 If Hodgkin lymphoma is in parts of the body outside the lymphatic system it is called extranodal disease.

 Remember that it's very common for other types of cancer to spread to lymph nodes.
 This is not lymphoma.
 For example, breast cancer can spread to the lymph nodes close to the breast.
 This means the lymph nodes contain breast cancer cells not lymphoma cells.